-On September 7, 2010, each of Mr. Gladstone and Ms. Gladstone executed a redemption agreement with us, each of which provides that, pursuant to the terms and conditions thereof, we will automatically accept and retire the shares of our common stock pledged as collateral for their loans in partial or full satisfaction, as applicable, of Mr. Gladstone's or Ms. Gladstone's obligations to us under the loans that are in default at such time that the trading price of our common stock reaches \$15 per share, if ever.
-In entering into the redemption agreements, we reserved all of our existing rights under the promissory notes and related pledge agreements, including but not limited to the ability to foreclose on the shares of common stock pledged as collateral for the loans, or additional pledged collateral, at any time.
-Mr. Gladstone's redemption agreement was terminated upon the payment of his loan in full.
+On September 7, 2010, Ms. Gladstone executed a redemption agreement with us, which provides that, pursuant to the terms and conditions thereof, we will automatically accept and retire the shares of our common stock pledged as collateral for her loan in partial or full satisfaction, as applicable, of Ms. Gladstone's obligations to us under the loan that is in default at such time that the trading price of our common stock reaches \$15 per share, if ever.
+In entering into the redemption agreement, we reserved all of our existing rights under the promissory notes and related pledge agreements, including but not limited to the ability to foreclose on the shares of common stock pledged as collateral, at any time.